 14. Take a trek at the San Jacinto Mountains

 If you’re looking for a day trip that’s both fun and educational, there’s no better place than the San Jacinto Mountains.
+The San Jacinto Mountains are located about an hour south of San Diego, California, and offer a wide range of activities to enjoy.

 See Related: Fun & Best Things to do in Palm Desert, California